 The wayfarer sunglass design, first developed by the Ray-Ban company, is often credited with being the highest-selling sunglass style of all time and the blueprint for modern fashion eyewear.
 The style is now produced by many companies worldwide.

-Aviators are very popular sunglass style.
-This type of eyewear was first used by the United States Airforce and were worn by pilots in fighter battles of the second World War.
+Aviators are a very popular sunglass style.
+This type of eyewear was first used by the United States Air Force and was worn by pilots in fighter battles of the Second World War.
 First produced by the Ray-Ban company, these eyeglasses helped protect the fighter pilots immensely, dramatically reducing unwanted glare by using new polarization technology.
-At war's end, these sunglasses went on to become a staple for citizens craving quality eyewear and helped launch the popularity of the Ray- Ban brand.
+At the war's end, these sunglasses went on to become a staple for citizens craving quality eyewear and helped launch the popularity of the Ray-Ban brand.
 Today, the aviator remains one of the top sunglass style options.